Archive For: Organisation

 • Leverage data analytics to uncover patterns or insights that may not be immediately obvious to stakeholders.

-Practice ambassadorship when representing the collective in the broader system.
+Build Practice ambassadorship when representing the collective in the broader system.

 • Regularly communicate the collective’s goals, values, and achievements to external stakeholders.